A monthly subscription crate from Pro Wrestling Crate

 To learn more, please click HERE

-For those new to these subscription crates, Pro Wrestling Crate usually packs in anywhere from 7 to 10 items every two months (previously monthly) – these include a guarantee of a Micro Brawler Figurine, two T-shirts, a lapel pin, and an autographed 8 by 10 photo.
+For those new to these subscription crates, Pro Wrestling Crate usually packs in anywhere from 8 to 10 items every month – these include a guarantee of a Micro Brawler Figurine, two T-shirts, a lapel pin, and an autographed 8 by 10 photo.
 Usually there’s a couple of small additional items in every box making this well worth the money spent.
-If you can still do it, I would recommend purchasing a six month or yearly subscription as you get a pretty hefty discount doing so.
+I would recommend, if you can swing it, purchasing A six month or yearly subscription as you get a pretty hefty discount doing so.
 In the past, I have subscribed to a number of different boxes, generally not liking most of them to be honest, but the guys over at Pro Wrestling Tees always do a fine job of picking great items making this my favorite subscription box of them all.
 You can also get a double dose of crate action with AEW’s All Elite Crate as well.

 If you would like information on signing up for this service, please click HERE

-This is what is in store for the next box:
+This is what is in store for next month: